theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

     foreman-installer --enable-foreman-plugin-remote-execution\
                       --enable-foreman-proxy-plugin-remote-execution-ssh

 The installer will automatically configure an SSH key for you, or you may use an existing see.
-See the foreman-installer --help for more information.
+See the `foreman-installer --help` for more information.

 ### Manual Installation
-Please, don't.

-In the case you want to install the package manually on an existing Foreman or a Katello, use the following steps.
+In the case you want to install the package manually on an existing Foreman or Katello, use the following steps.

 Install the packages appropriate for your operating system:

 RPM:

-    yum install tfm-rubygem-foreman_remote_execution\
+    yum install tfm-rubygem-foreman_remote_execution \
+                tfm-rubygem-foreman_remote_execution_core \
+                tfm-rubygem-foreman-tasks \
+                tfm-rubygem-foreman-tasks-core \
+                rubygem-smart_proxy_dynflow \
+                tfm-rubygem-smart_proxy_dynflow_core \
                 rubygem-smart_proxy_remote_execution_ssh

 DEB:

     apt-get install ruby-foreman-remote-execution\
                     ruby-smart-proxy-remote-execution-ssh

+The next thing to do is make sure the Smart Proxy, Smart Proxy Dynflow Core and Foreman can talk to each other.
+If you're on Debian, there's no need to do anything.
+This is done by properly configuring `:core_url` in `/etc/foreman-proxy/settings.d/dynflow.yml` and `:foreman_url`, `:listen` and `:port` keys in `/etc/smart_proxy_dynflow_core/settings.yml`.

 Next you have to setup ssh keys.
 By default smart proxy loads the key from `/usr/share/foreman-proxy/.ssh/id_rsa_foreman_proxy`.
 To customize it you